typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/ban-ts-comment.md

 ## Rule Details

 This rule lets you set which directive comments you want to allow in your codebase.
-By default two directives are allowed:

-- `@ts-expect-error`, as this errors unless there is an actual error to suppress, making it a lot safer than `@ts-ignore`
-- `@ts-check`, since this enables TS checking in a file
+By default, only `@ts-check` is allowed, as it enables rather than suppresses errors.

 The configuration looks like this: